Media Contact: Bill Ward, Tel. (813) 276-8910; Cell (813) 955-2526

-This year, the maximum increase on the assessed value of a Homestead property in Florida has been capped at 0.7 percent.
-Assuming you have not added any new construction to your Homestead property, your assessed value cannot increase more than 0.7 percent in 2016.
-For most homeowners, this will likely result in a very small increase in the assessed value of their home.
+This year, the maximum increase on the assessed value of a Homestead property in Florida has been capped at 1.9 percent.
+Assuming you have not added any new construction to your Homestead property, your assessed value cannot increase more than 1.9 percent in 2019.
+For most homeowners, this will likely result in a small increase in the assessed value of their home.

-The current cap is down from the 2015 limit of 0.8 and represents the fourth consecutive year of a drop in the Consumer Price Index (CPI).
+The current cap is down from the 2018 limit of 2.1 and represents third consecutive year with a nominal change in the Consumer Price Index (CPI).
 These limits were established in 1995 by Save Our Homes, an amendment to the Florida constitution.
 This amendment caps the annual increase on the assessed value of Homesteaded properties at 3 percent, or the change in the CPI, whichever is less.